insilica/gdc-spark-gitbook/examples/hypothesis_generation/borg.md

 |tumor_stage|count|
 |-----------|-----|

 From this we can see that there are some genes with 0 publications.
+We now have all the information we need to complete the BORG pipeline.
+All we need is some method to derive gene **importance** from its relationship to tumor_stage.

+###Deriving Importance